MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-tls12-config.md

 >

 ::: moniker-end
-## Configure Windows to only use TLS 1.2 protocol
+## Configure Windows Operating System to only use TLS 1.2 protocol
 Use one of the following methods to configure Windows to use only the TLS 1.2 protocol.

 ### Method 1: Manually modify the registry